gauri17-pro/terraform-workspaces/README.md

-# Understanding Terraform Workspaces and Managing Environments using Workspaces
+# Understanding Terraform Workspaces and Managing Environments using them

 ## Introduction to Terraform Workspaces